josephruocco/winter-2020-codefest-submissions-xing-val-joe/INSTALL.md

 ```

 ### Troubleshooting and NOTES
 - THIS PROGRAM DOES NOT WORK ON MACoS.
-USE AN UBUNTU LINUX MACHINE FOR TESTING (until further notice)
+USE AN UBUNTU LINUX MACHINE FOR TESTING--this is due to broken dependencies (until further notice)
 now for some notes
+- use incognito mode
 - python app.py runs at https://localhost:5000/
 - rfc3339  is a small library to format dates to rfc3339 strings (format for Google Calendar API requests),
 - flask-oauth is used in place of the old lib on pypi.